Chasing The Dragon

 I don't think "the jury is still out."
 I think the verdict on whether this is your grandfather's economy was delivered years ago: it's not.

-That may not necessarily prove to be a bad thing over the long-term.
+That may not necessarily prove to be a bad thing over the long term.
 Times change.
 Markets adjust.
 Etc. Etc.

 But coming full circle, the problem is that central banks don't seem to be ready (or willing) to come to terms with the fact that their models may no longer matter.